 If you come out pretty even, budgeting is a good idea so that you can start to increase the amount of cash available so you can pay off large debts or save for vacations or other upcoming expenses.

 If your expenses were higher than your income, don’t panic.
-First of all, it is possible for this to happen, if you are dipping into your savings account or other investment resource to help pay the bills.
-Secondly, don’t panic.
 Many people find that this is the result they achieve when they track expenses.
 You definitely do need to have a budget to help you get on track.

 Creating a Family Budget

 Create a list of monthly expenses that are set in stone—mortgage/rent, utilities, student loan payments, car payments and so on.
 Next, determine a monthly average for costs such as medical co-pays, prescriptions, gift giving, gas, charity and so forth.
 Don’t forget things that you pay yearly or only two or four times a year.
 Divide these out to come up with a monthly cost.
 These types of expenses include auto insurance, car registration, license renewal, new glasses, etc. Now add on your miscellaneous expenses, which will come mostly from the list you created when you were doing your expense log.
 Include costs of meals out of the home, coffee at the office, video rentals, etc. Include a listing for vacation or other big pleasure expenses, so you can see how much you need per month to pay for it.

 Now total your expenses.
 If your total is more than your monthly income, start to make some changes.
 There are lots of ways to cut back in small ways and if you do it in enough places, you can have a huge impact on your budget.
 Pack lunches for everyone instead of buying, borrow videos from the library instead of renting, take coffee in a thermos to work, cancel some magazine subscriptions, increase the deductibles on your insurance so your premiums are lower.